-Oregon is the best state in the country for nurses, according to a WalletHub report released Tuesday.
+Oregon is once again the best state in the country for nurses, according to a WalletHub report released Tuesday.

-For the report, WalletHub researchers assessed all 50 states and Washington, D.C., on 21 weighted metrics.
+For the report, WalletHub researchers assessed all 50 states on 22 weighted metrics.

 Researchers based 70% of a state's score on 11 metrics related to opportunity and competition, including: